benzoes, downers, sleepers, valium, Xanax, Kalma

 Risks of injecting benzodiazepines

 Injecting any drug can lead to serious health problems, including collapsed veins, cellulitis (infection of the deep layers of the skin) and the spread of blood-borne viruses such as HIV and hepatitis.
 Injecting benzodiazepines can have even more serious effects.
 Benzodiazepine tablets must be dissolved before they can be injected, and the result is a sticky or lumpy fluid that has the potential to damage the circulation.
-Possible consequences are organ damage, loss of limbs, stroke and, occasionally, death.
+Although injecting benzodiazepines is fairly uncommon, the consequences can be serious, such as: organ damage, loss of limbs, stroke and, occasionally, death.

 How common is illegal benzodiazepine use?